How will the 2019 ASME A17.1/CSA B44 Code Updates impact your property?

 Be sure you’re compliant with ASME A17.1– refer to this table for your elevator’s emergency communications requirements, depending on the ASME code year your state follows.

-Reprinted from ASME A17.1-2016 by permission of The American Society of Mechanical Engineers with 2019 updates appended.
+Reprinted from ASME A17.1-2019/CSA B44:19, by permission of The American Society of Mechanical Engineers.
 All rights reserved.

 Not sure which year your state follows?
 Learn here.